Canine Flu Symptoms, Treatment and PreventionLast updated: November 11, 2021 by Dr. Marty Greer, DVM, and the Revival Education Team

 Using paper towels rather than cloths when wiping down hard surfaces and disinfecting clothing or wearing disposable gowns when working with the dogs is recommended.

-In addition to vaccinating, a probiotic like Doc Roy's® GI Synbiotics or D.E.S Health-Gard will help prevent the flu.
-A probiotic will help by outcompeting any bad bacteria or viruses that are ingested and prevent them from causing disease.
-It also helps boost the immune system and maintain overall health.
+In addition to vaccinating, a probiotic like Doc Roy's® GI Synbiotics or D.E.S Health-Gard will help boost the immune system and maintain overall health.

 Many kennels and boarding facilities strive to prevent viral diseases by keeping immunity high and virus levels low.
 Cleaning and disinfection is key to keeping virus numbers low in a facility.
-Even if the virus enters the building, the disease won't spread if the immunity is higher than virus numbers.
+Even if the virus enters the facility, the disease spread will be limited if the dog's immunity is higher than virus numbers.

 If you need help, call us at 800.786.4751.